 Amelanchier canadensis (Serviceberry/Shadblow)

-SIZE AND POT INFORMATION: More details coming in May type: shrub sun needs: full sun, part sun/part shade water needs: average, moist height: 6-20' plant spacing: 5' distance bloom time: April, May bloom color: white
+SIZE: 1 gallon pot type: shrub sun needs: full sun, part sun/part shade water needs: average, moist height: 6-20' plant spacing: 5' distance bloom time: April, May bloom color: white

 edible parts: fruit which ripens in late June salt tolerant.
 Some salt exposure should not be fatal to the plant but some leaf burning may still occur. deer resistant (please note that does not mean deer proof)